BerkeleyAutomation/CloudRobotics_tutorial/Tutorial_Prep.md

 ```
 Then it means you need to start Docker Desktop and wait until the Docker Deskop window shows that it has started.

-### Step 3: Configure AWS
-In the workshop, we will use AWS cloud machines, but FogROS2 and CloudGripper are not limited by AWS.
-We will provide AWS credentials at the tutorial.
-If you wish to register your own account, please refer to [AWS.md](./AWS.md).